gh42lb/HRRM/README.md

 * Fldigi
 * HRRM v1.0.4 binary or HRRM_setup windows installer: github.com/gh42lb/HRRM

-run the windows installer or create a folder on the desktop called HRRM
+run the windows installer or create a folder on the desktop called HRRM and add the binary file

 ### Configuration

 Fldigi XmlRpc: HRRM requires fldigi XmlRpc.
 This is usually configured by default in fldigi.
 If you are having issues connecting, check Fldigi XmlRpc external api is enabled and the ip and port are set to 127.0.0.1 and 7362 respectively.
-If you wish to use a different fldigi xmlrpc port or ip this can be specified using the fldigi=<IP>:<port> command line optionin HRRM as follows:   .\hrrm.exe fldigi=127.0.0.1:7362
+If you wish to use a different fldigi XmlRpc port or ip this can be specified using the fldigi=<IP>:<port> command line optionin HRRM as follows:   .\hrrm.exe fldigi=127.0.0.1:7362

 Fldigi Soundcard: In fldigi, Configure / Soundcard / Devices.
 Check the sound card device settings in fldigi and ensure they are set correctly for your soundcard / radio